vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 Intended Audience
 -----------------

-This document is based on hyperconverged on-premises deployments of VMware vSphere 7.0.3 and 8.0.2, commonly referred herein to as vSphere 7 and vSphere 8, respectively.
+This document is based on hyperconverged on-premises deployments of VMware vSphere 7.0.3, commonly referred herein to as vSphere 7.
 We urge readers to consistently apply patches and updates, as they are integral to maintaining a robust security stance.

 Numerous engineered data center and hybrid cloud infrastructure products incorporate VMware vSphere in their solutions.
 If you use vSphere in this manner, consult the product's support if discrepancies arise.